Be in alignment with our Highest Purpose.

 This Chrome Chalcedony comes from a small underground Chrome mine in Zimbabwe.

 Zimbabwe has one of the best records for miner-safety in Africa.

 Learn More: Ethical Mining

-This Chrome Chalcedony was polished in Chinese Factory for an American company.
+This Chrome Chalcedony was polished in a Chinese Factory for an American wholesale company.

-The lapidary is a family-business run by two brothers who visit mines around the world.
+The wholesaler is a family-business run by two brothers who visit mines around the world.

 In some locations, they polish the rough stones in the same country as the mine.

 In other cases, they export the rough stones and have them polished in China.

 In both cases, factory workers have safe conditions and are paid fairly.